Research Areas

 E. coli Whole-cell Model

-Our focus is on using this model as a discovery tool to:
+We use the model as a discovery tool to:

 • Capture population heterogeneity by simulating variation in growth and physiology across thousands of cells.